The Fujiwhara Effect – What Happens When Two Hurricanes Meet

-Occasionally, viewers of weather forecasts may notice two big tropical cyclones close to one another on a weather map.
-The interaction between them leads to a phenomenon called the Fujiwhara Effect.
+On rare occasions, regular viewers of weather forecasts notice two tropical cyclones near each other on a weather map.
+The interaction between the two systems is better known as the Fujiwhara Effect.

-If you ever thought about what might happen if these two massive storm systems came too close to each other, you are not alone.
-This very question has been on the minds of many observers and not only studied by the meteorological community.
+If you ever wondered what might happen if these two massive storm systems came too close to each other, you are not alone.
+This very question has been on the minds of many observers and has been studied extensively by the meteorological community.

 It also turned out to be a very valid question since tropical storms that come close enough to each other do start interacting and influencing each other.
 This phenomenon is called the Fujiwhara Effect (also known as the Fujiwara Effect).